DegateCommunity/Degate/README.md

 ## Dependencies

-Degate has only 2 dependencies : Boost and Qt5.
+Degate has only 2 dependencies: Boost and Qt5.

-For Boost, you can specify to CMake a custom path with : -DBOOST_ROOT="custom_path_to_boost".
-Prebuilt versions for Windows are available here : https://sourceforge.net/projects/boost/files/boost-binaries/.
+For Boost, you can specify to CMake a custom path with: -DBOOST_ROOT="custom_path_to_boost".
+Prebuilt versions for Windows are available here: https://sourceforge.net/projects/boost/files/boost-binaries/.

-For Qt5, you can specify to CMake a custom path with : -DCMAKE_PREFIX_PATH="custom_path_to_qt".
-For example, on Windows : Qt/VERSION/COMPILER/lib/cmake/Qt5.
-You can download Qt5 here : https://www.qt.io/download.
+For Qt5, you can specify to CMake a custom path with: -DCMAKE_PREFIX_PATH="custom_path_to_qt".
+For example, on Windows: Qt/VERSION/COMPILER/lib/cmake/Qt5.
+You can download Qt5 here: https://www.qt.io/download.

-For Linux, don't forget to install the Qt5 add-on module : ImageFormats (you just need to have the package installed, it will be embedded in the Qt5::Core module after).
+For Linux, don't forget to install the Qt5 add-on module: ImageFormats (you just need to have the package installed, it will be embedded in the Qt5::Core module after).
 See https://doc.qt.io/qt-5/qtimageformats-index.html.
-For example, on debian, the package is : qt5-image-formats-plugins.
-Same problem with linguist tools, for example for debian you need the package : qttools5-dev.
+For example, on debian, the package is: qt5-image-formats-plugins.
+Same problem with linguist tools, for example for debian you need the package: qttools5-dev.

 ## Dependencies version